frequently asked questions

 THE BIGGEST ART FLASH?

-I had an exhibition in the capital of Switzerland, I've never sold so many work during a 10 hour event, the next morning I was screeming, crying and laughing at the same time, I had such a flash.
+I had an exhibition in the capital of Switzerland, I've never sold so many work during a 10 hour art event, the next morning I was screeming, crying and laughing at the same time, I had such a flash.
 The gallerist in Amsterdam sold several works within the first two weeks after delivering ... this was the incredible flash :-).

-The Gallery Risart in London has sold one of my huge work, 140x100x4cm to an artcollector in London.
+A gallery in London has sold one of my huge work, 140x100x4cm to an artcollector in London.
 I never forget the moment I read this email.
 The first huge canvas I've completed I've sold to a couple who is the owner of a famous swiss advertising agency, this was such a proof that my work is on the right paths.
 Another has been sold to a collector in New York, I googled the address and find out, the work will stay only a few steps away from 5th avenue.
 Selling in Switzerland is remarkable because I've the chance to meet the collector.
 This means everything to me.
 A friend of mine visited one of my exhibitions and she bought one, I usually fight with happy- fulfilling tears in those moments.

 HOW HAS YOUR STYLE CHANGED OVER THE YEARS?

 It has changed vastly as any artists should; art is a dialogue of the 'self' as much as anything and changes as you do.
-People who can't change are frightening.
-It is a wonderful trait to be able to change one’s mind or ethos.
 Art that never changes is dubious and most likely living on a gravy train.

 WHICH MEDIUM DO YOU WORK WITH?